Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 • Grounding techniques for the therapist during intense sessions

-Live Webinar 2: First Steps in Therapy - Investigation and Structure (90 minutes)
+Module 2: First Steps in Therapy - Investigation and Structure (90 minutes)

-Live Webinar 3: DICE Architecture and Therapeutic Sequencing(90 minutes)
+Module 3: DICE Architecture and Therapeutic Sequencing(90 minutes)

-Live Webinar 3: DICE Architecture and Therapeutic Sequencing (90 minutes)
+Module 3: DICE Architecture and Therapeutic Sequencing (90 minutes)

 • Therapeutic roles: Discovery Partner (DP) as empowered; Secret Keeper (SK) as transparent and contrite